Meet the Midwives

 Providing midwifery care and prenatal education allows me to draw on my background in education.
 Giving families the most current research and evidence based information helps them make the best decisions for them.
 I offer placenta encapsulation and lactation services regardless of where you birthed your baby.
 Home visits and office visits are both available.

-My husband and I have two children, Colin and Addison, both born at home.
+My husband and I have three children, Colin, Addison and Emerson, all born at home.
 I enjoy reading, sewing, cooking and baking in whatever spare time I can find.

 Thank you for considering me for your pregnancy care!